What’s Amazing? Everything! Really? YES!

 The sky looks different every day, and I am amazed at the different kinds of clouds and how esthetically pleasing they are—and some sunrises and sunsets are breathtaking in their display of colors and shades of light and dark.

 Nature is amazing in its variegatedness.
 Who can really understand even foot of earth and the complex laws of the ecosystem?
-Every living being has their assigned duty to make Nature function—how the compose piles transforms, and how the crows and vultures come to consume dead bodies?
+Every living being has their assigned duty to make Nature function—how the compost piles transforms, and how the crows and vultures come to consume dead bodies?
 The changing seasons; the feel of the awakening in spring.
 The smell of fall, and the sound falling leaves---O, and the sound of the moving leaves in the wind.
 The feeling of cold on my face in the winter, and the invigorating feeling of cold water in a morning shower.
 The owls calling at night.
 What nature will produce in terms of fruit, nuts, vegetables and flowers!
-O the wonder of picking figs, blueberries, kale, asparagus, sweet potatoes, and unlimited flowers of all variety.
+O, the wonder of picking figs, blueberries, kale, asparagus, sweet potatoes, and unlimited flowers of all variety.

 And trees, especially old growth trees, like wise old sages wanting to give counsel and inspiration.